-This is the annual maintenance cost of the New Orleans surveillance network.
-This is in addition to the initial $40M spending package.
+This is the annual maintenance cost of the New Orleans surveillance network, in addition to the initial $40M spending package.

 Say "NO" to Facial Recognition